Samarth981/BlissfulWander/README.md

 # BlissfulWander-
-This is my first complete project.
+This is my first complete project, aptly named to embody a joyful exploration filled with happiness.